UK police investigation into Prince Andrew's alleged misconduct and Epstein links

 Details reported by only one source:

-• The British government released confidential documents in May 2026 showing the late Queen Elizabeth pressed for Andrew Mountbatten-Windsor to get the trade envoy role.
+- The British government released confidential documents showing Queen Elizabeth II pressed for Andrew’s appointment as trade envoy.

-• The Guardian notes that TVP have not officially named Andrew Mountbatten-Windsor as the man arrested in February, while ABC refers to him by name in the context of his arrest.
+- The Guardian notes that Thames Valley Police have not officially named Andrew Mountbatten-Windsor as the man arrested in February, while ABC refers to him by name in the context of the investigation.

 Source Articles